Send parcel to Germany

 How can I track my Parcel?

-With our tracking option you can monitor your Parcel from the collection to Italy to delivery to Germany.
+With our tracking option you can monitor your Parcel from the collection in Italy to the delivery to Germany.
 Enter the shipping number on our tracking page.

 How much does it cost to send a Parcel to Germany?